 Just as some people prefer print books to e-books, some would rather log their daily activities on paper.
-This option has a few advantages.
+This option has some advantages that are worth considering.

 Research suggests that writing things down helps us commit them to memory.
 If you’re trying to memorize a new routine, a paper activity planner might be your best bet.

-Although software companies spend a lot on data security, the reality is that breaches happen.
+Although software companies spend a lot on data security, data breaches still happen.
 If you worry about your schedule or activities leaking out to the wrong person, a paper planner could be the right choice.

 Remember that paper logging puts more of the responsibility on your shoulders.
 Nobody is going to read your activity log if you keep it in a safe deposit box.
 But at the same time, how are you going to access it?